Colu-platform/colu-nodejs/README.md

 #### Build image
 ```
-	docker build -t coluapi .
+	docker build -t colunodejs .
 ```

 #### Run image in a container

 ```
-	docker run -p 8080:80 -it coluapi
+	docker run -p 8080:80 -it colunodejs
 ```
-You should now be able to make your api calls to port 8080 on your host machine (or select another port, say 1234, by running instead with `docker run -p 1234:80 -it coluapi`)
+You should now be able to make your api calls to port 8080 on your host machine (or select another port, say 1234, by running instead with `docker run -p 1234:80 -it colunodejs`)

 #### View your container running
 ````